MoraXX-D/Python/readme.md

 *positional arguments* needs to be in the same order the parameters were written.

-*keyword arguments* consists of a variable name and a value; list and dictionaries of values.
+*keyword arguments* consists of a variable name and a value; list and dictionaries of values .

+**